Sprinkled7/gitwt/README.md

 ### `clean`

-Cleans up merged worktrees that are in a clean state.
+Cleans up worktrees that have been merged into the main branch and are in a clean state.

 **Options:**

 - `-p, --path <path>`: Path to worktrees directory (default: `./worktrees`)
 - `-f, --force`: Force cleanup without confirmation

+**What it does:**

+- Only removes worktrees whose branches have been merged into the main branch
+- Skips worktrees with uncommitted changes
+- Skips worktrees whose branches haven't been merged yet
+- Deletes both the worktree and the merged branch
+- Provides clear feedback about what's being skipped and why

 **Example:**